-Due to COVID-19, individuals with asbestos certifications and lead licenses that expire on or after March 16, 2020, will be granted an extension to complete the required Minnesota Department of Health (MDH) approved refresher course to become recertified or relicensed in Minnesota.
+Due to COVID-19, individuals with asbestos certifications that expire on or after March 16, 2020, will be granted an extension to complete the required Minnesota Department of Health (MDH) approved refresher course to become recertified or relicensed in Minnesota.
 The document below provides details and contact information for additional questions.

 These pages assist asbestos professionals with issues such as company licensure, individual certification, notification and work practice issues.

 Online Asbestos Abatement Notification allows asbestos contractors to notify MDH and pay permit fees electronically for regulated asbestos abatement projects.

 Asbestos Contractor Licensing lists out the state qualifications to become an MDH licensed asbestos contractor.